mchmarny/gnotifs/README.md

 ### GCS object change notification

-There is one aspect of configuring GCS notifications that can't be done from through API, it is the act of adding the domain configured on your Knative cluster to the allow domain list in GCP project.
+There is one aspect of configuring GCS notifications that can't be done from through API, it is the act of adding the domain configured on Knative cluster to the allow domain list in GCP project.
 The complete list of steps is outlined [here](https://cloud.google.com/storage/docs/object-change-notification#_Authorize_Endpoint) but it boils down to following steps.

+> Note, if your domain is NOT managed by Google you will also have to [verify the domain ownership](https://cloud.google.com/endpoints/docs/openapi/verify-domain-name)

 #### Endpoint Authorization